Use information barriers with OneDrive

 Set-Sposite -Identity <site URL> -AddInformationSegment <segment GUID>

-An error will appear if you attempt to associate a segment that isn't compatible with the site’s existing segments.
+An error will appear if you attempt to associate a segment that isn't compatible with the existing segments on the OneDrive.

-To remove segment from a site, run the following command.
+To remove segment from a OneDrive, run the following command.

 Set-Sposite -Identity <site URL> -RemoveInformationSegment <segment GUID>